letta-ai/n8n-nodes-letta/README.md

 [![Test](https://github.com/letta-ai/letta-n8n-node/actions/workflows/test.yml/badge.svg)](https://github.com/letta-ai/letta-n8n-node/actions/workflows/test.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**This project is in PREVIEW and has not been officially released, try it out and create issues**

 This is the official n8n node that allows you to integrate [Letta](https://letta.com) AI agents into your n8n workflows.